 Encouraging Transparency Company-Wide

-However, transparency should not only be exercised by upper management, but employees across the whole organization.
-Encouraging each employees to be open is a key factor in achieving a fully transparent culture – all employees should be sharing feedback, successes and company issues with each other; this is what will build a completely transparent organization.
+However, transparency should not only be exercised by upper management but employees across the whole organization.
+Encouraging each employee to be open is a key factor in achieving a fully transparent culture – all employees should be sharing feedback, successes and company issues with each other; this is what will build a completely transparent organization.

 A leadership team that is authentic in thought and action, and embraces an open door environment where all aspects of the business are laid out on the table is one that is certain to thrive.
 Employees want something tangible – to hear firsthand from authentic leaders about where you are headed as a company – to motivate and engage them to come along with you for the ride.